FairgateLabs/rust-bitvmx-operator-comms/README.md

 - 🛑 **Graceful shutdown** via `stop()`

 ## Methods
-The `P2pHandler` provides several methods to manage direct communication between operators:
+The `OperatorComms` provides several methods to manage direct communication between operators:

 - **new**: Creates a new handler bound to a socket address with a private key, allowlist, and routing table.